HugoJBello/ngx-string-to-css-color-lib/README.md

 ngx-string-to-css-color
 ===========

-An angular 2 library that lets you obtain css colors from strings of text. **Different text inputs will give you different colors**, which makes it a great tool to visualize different tags or text strings.
+An angular 2 library that lets you obtain css colors (hexadecimal code) from strings of text using hash functions. **Different text inputs will give you different colors**, which makes it a great tool to visualize different tags or text strings.
 Allowing you to do things like this:

 ![](https://raw.githubusercontent.com/HugoJBello/ngx-string-to-css-color-lib/master/screenshots/sample.PNG)